 We are not in a position to do what Peter and John did through the special gifts they had received through the baptism of the Holy Spirit (Acts 2).
 However, the fact remains that good works provide an amazing, if not unanswerable argument, in our lives as well.
 The works we do out of love for Jesus demonstrate to the world our faith in Him.
 As James pointed out, “someone may well say, ‘You have faith, and I have works; show me your faith without the works, and I will show you my faith by my works’” (Jas.
 2:18).
 Works done for the Lord demonstrate our faith and shine like a beacon in a world of darkness.
 Jesus said, “Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven” (Mt.
 5:16).
 We will have little lasting effect on the world if we argue for Christ merely on the basis of words.
 Actions that reinforce and illustrate our message bring things together in a way that attracts the seeking heart.

 The world may ridicule our faith in God.
 People may mock our good behavior in Christ.
 But, they can never adequately answer the argument rendered by changed lives that are filled with good works offered in the name of Jesus.
 Remember that one unanswerable argument for Christianity is Christianity!

-Thanks so much to the premier air conditioning contractor in bartlett, tn for sponsoring my blog!
+Thanks so much to the premier pool repair company in Sarasota for sponsoring my blog!